stijn-dejongh/lovecraft_public_domain/raw_converts/ee.md

   Mustering up my scraps of Nahuan-Aztec mythology, I suddenly threw down pencil and paper and commenced to chant.

-   "I&auml;!
-I&auml;!
+   "Iä!
+Iä!
 Tloquenahuaque, Thou Who Art All In Thyself!
 Thou too, Ipalnemoan, By Whom We Live!
 I hear, I hear!
 I see, I see!
 Serpent-bearing Eagle, hail!
 A message!
 A message!
 Huitzilopotchli, in my soul echoes thy thunder! "